mmore500/AvidaGeneDupe/review/2025-06-07-coverletter-plosbio.md

 **What other novel findings do you present?**

-- Ablation experiments demonstrate that genetic information propagated by slip duplications, specifically, contributes to subsequent adaptive innovation.
+- Propagation of intact genetic sequence content by slip duplication yielded markedly larger final genome size, compared to ablation treatments where duplications did not preserve sequence content --- including treatments where inserts comprised fully neutral content.
-- We show that slip duplication accelerates the accumulation of vestigial coding sites in the genome, beyond the impact of increased genome size alone.
+- Ablation experiments also demonstrated that propagation of intact genetic sequence content contributes in facilitating adaptive innovation.
-- We see evidence that contingent processes is necessary to adaptive effects of gene duplications --- by preventing loss of duplicated material from selection against mutational load associated with genome size.
+- Slip duplication accelerated the accumulation of vestigial coding sites in the genome, beyond the impact of increased genome size alone.

 **Is there additional information that we should take into account?**

-Our project builds on an impactful body of experimental work using Avida to study aspects of the evolution of complexity, notably including two works appearing in PLOS Biology --- Zaman et al. 2014 (doi:[10.1371/journal.pbio.1002023](https://doi.org/10.1371/journal.pbio.1002023)) and Goldsby et al. 2014 (doi:[10.1371/journal.pbio.1001858](https://doi.org/10.1371/journal.pbio.1001858)).
+Our project builds on an impactful body of experimental work using Avida to study the evolution of complexity, notably including two works appearing in PLOS Biology --- Zaman et al. 2014 (doi:[10.1371/journal.pbio.1002023](https://doi.org/10.1371/journal.pbio.1002023)) and Goldsby et al. 2014 (doi:[10.1371/journal.pbio.1001858](https://doi.org/10.1371/journal.pbio.1001858)).
 Note also that an earlier version of this work appeared at the 2017 Artificial Life conference (doi:[10.1162/isal_a_045](https://doi.org/10.1162/isal_a_045)).
-We look forward to further contributing to conversation around the evolution of complexity.
+By presenting our findings in PLOS Biology, we look forward to furthering conversation around the evolution of complexity.

 Thank you for your consideration,
 The Authors